hunt-framework/hunt/README.md

 ##### The installation fails with "...Snappy failure message...".
 The [Snappy][snappy] compression library is missing.
 Install from source or use the distribution packages (deb: `libsnappy-dev`).
+-->

+##### Can i run Hunt on a 32Bit machine.
+This would not be a good idea.
+First of all we are using 64Bit Hashes for our internal `DocId`s.
+Despite this source of error the 32Bit machine limits the available memory to 4GB.

 ##### Why is the CPU usage in idle so high?
 GHC performs a a major garbage collection every 0.3 seconds in idle, which can be computationally